Become a certified compost educator! Learn more about the 2019 Get Up! training program starting in September.

 BECOME A CERTIFIED SAN FRANCISCO COMPOST EDUCATOR

 Get Up! is an intensive 3-month training program that teaches the basic principles of organic and sustainable gardening to adults.
-Founded in 1996, it is designed for those beginner gardeners who would like to be urban organic gardeners, environmental educators, and sustainable food ambassadors.
-After graduating from the course students are required to complete a 40-hour project requirement in Spring 2020.
+Founded in 1996, it is designed for those beginner gardeners who would like to be urban organic gardeners, environmental educators, and sustainable gardening ambassadors.
+After graduating from the course students are required to complete a 50-hour project requirement in Spring 2020.

 The basic gardening skills essential to organic gardening, sustainable landscaping, and urban agriculture.

-An understanding of the importance of sustainable agriculture in relation to San Francisco.
+An understanding of the importance of environmental sustainability in relation to San Francisco.

-A knowledge of urban agriculture projects in San Francisco and the resources available to those projects.
+A knowledge of urban gardening projects in San Francisco and the resources available to those projects.

-The ability to teach a 2-hour composting class at GFE (a course requirement).
+The ability to co-teach a 2-hour composting class at GFE (a course requirement).

 FREQUENTLY ASKED QUESTIONS